NVIDIA/TensorRT-LLM/benchmarks/cpp/README.md

 #### Prepare dataset

 Run a preprocessing script to prepare/generate dataset into a json that gptManagerBenchmark can consume later.
-The processed output json has *input token ids, output tokens length and time delays* to control request rate by gptManagerBenchmark.
+The processed output json has *input tokens length, input token ids and output tokens length*

 This tool can be used in 2 different modes of traffic generation.